Giuseppe Millico: Biography

 After performing at Venice, Florence, Rome and Milan, Millico returned to Naples in 1780, where he became highly popular as a composer and teacher.
-He taught singing to the Bourbon princesses Maria Teresa and Luisa Maria, and to Emma Hamilton, not yet the lover of Lord Nelson.
-During this time at Naples, he composed eight operas that are confirmed as being his work, nearly all of which premiered in Naples — two to libretti by Metastasio and one to words by Ranieri de' Calzabigi, Gluck's librettist for all three of his Italian reform operas.
+He taught singing to the Bourbon princesses Maria Theresa and Luisa Maria, and to Emma Hamilton, not yet the lover of Lord Nelson.
+During this time at Naples, he composed eight operas that are confirmed as being his work, nearly all of which premiered in Naples — two to libretti by Metastasio and one to words by Ranieri de' Calzabigi, Gluck's librettist for his three Italian reform operas.
 The published score of Millico's opera La pietà d’amore includes a message of support for Gluck's attempted reforms of opera seria.
 Millico also composed eight cantatas, a Salve regina, 23 arias and 22 duets unattached to a dramatic work, and 82 canzonets.
-These works are usually composed for harp accompaniment and were extremely popular at the time; many of them were published, both individually and as a part of collections.
+These works, usually written for harp accompaniment, were extremely popular at the time; many of them were published, either individually or as a part of collections.
 A collection of his keyboard compositions, Musical Trifles: a Collection of Sonatine, was published in 1791 in London.
-He remained at Naples, where he died.
+He lived in Naples until his death in 1802.